OxfordRSE/template-project-python/README.md

 ```
 Unlike a normal install, this doesn't _copy_ your project, but just makes a link to your source code.
 As a result, you can still use `import oxrse` anywhere on your system, but the imported code will be the code in your development folder.

+### How does it work?

+Installation is handled via `setup.py`, which uses [setuptools](http://setuptools.readthedocs.io/).
+This can then be used either directly (`python setup.py install`) or via `pip`.
+Both methods install both the module and its dependencies.

 ## Style